mhamedghalmiiyad-sketch/easycod-dz/RENDER_DEPLOYMENT_FIX.md

 ## Troubleshooting

 ### If DATABASE_URL is still missing:
+1. **Manual Setup Required**: The automatic injection might not work, so you need to set it manually:
+   - Go to your database service (`easycod-dz-db`) in Render dashboard
+   - Copy the **Internal Database URL** (starts with `postgres://`)
+   - Go to your web service environment variables
+   - Add `DATABASE_URL` with the copied URL as the value
-1. Check that the database service is created successfully
+2. Check that the database service is created successfully
-2. Verify the database service name matches in `render.yaml`
+3. Verify the database service name matches in `render.yaml`
-3. Ensure the web service is linked to the database service
+4. Ensure both services are in the same Render account/team

 ### If Session table doesn't exist:
 1. Check the build logs for migration errors